vivaria/edisonrul.ing/docs/source/cards/t/trap-of-board-eraser.md

 ### Card Rulings

-●You can't activate this card when your opponent does not have a hand.
+*   You can't activate this card when your opponent does not have a hand.
-●For other rulings, see Barrel Behind the Door.
+*   For other rulings, see Barrel Behind the Door.